-- adhere to the Code of Conduct Policy - ensure their work is carried out proficiently, harmoniously, and effectively.
-They will act in a professional and respectful manner at all times whilst at work, giving their full attention to their responsibilities and adhering to all Service policies, procedures, Child Safe Standards, Education and Care Services National Law and National Regulations, and the National Quality Standard

-- act honestly and exercise attentiveness in all Service operations.
+- ensure their Working with Children Check (WWCC) is valid and current - ensure their work is carried out proficiently, harmoniously, and effectively.
+They will act in a professional and respectful manner at all times whilst at work, giving their full attention to their responsibilities and adhering to all Service policies, procedures, Child Safe Standards, Education and Care Services National Law and National Regulations, and the National Quality Standard - act honestly and exercise attentiveness in all Service operations.
 They will carry out all lawful directions, retaining the right to question any direction which they consider to be unethical.
-If uncertain they can seek advice from the Nominated Supervisor, Approved Provider or the Ombudsman - uphold the rights of children and always prioritise their needs - treat all children and young people with respect - promote the wellbeing and safety of children and take all reasonable steps to protect children from abuse - provide adequate supervision of children at all times - understand their legislative responsibility as mandatory reporters to report any allegation of child abuse, neglect or possible risk of harm to management and/or Child Protection authority - understand their legislative responsibility to report any inappropriate action of any other employee that involves children or young people to management as part of the Reportable Conduct Scheme - participate in all mandatory training, including update of Child Protection Law training every 12-24 months - report any instances of suspected corrupt conduct, mismanagement of government funds or other serious allegation to the appropriate agency (tipoffline@education.gov.au) - follow and comply with the Dealing with Complaints Policy when matters are raised regarding Child Safety and Wellbeing - have a solid understanding of the OSHC Service's policies and procedures, Child Safe Standards and the ECA Code of Ethics.
-If uncertain about the content of any policy or procedure with which they must comply, employees should seek clarification from the nominated supervisor or approved provider. - be courteous and responsive when dealing with colleagues, management, students, visitors, children and families - work collaboratively with colleagues and management, families and members of the community with courtesy, respect and recognise and value diversity - be mindful of their duty of care towards themselves and others - be positive role models for children at all times - ensure compliance with a zero tolerance of racism within the Service - report any incidents or bullying, discrimination or harassment, including sexual harassment they have experienced or witnessed - adhere to the Tobacco, Drugs and Alcohol-Free Policy - respect the confidential nature of information gained about each child participating in the program
+If uncertain they can seek advice from the nominated supervisor, approved provider or the Ombudsman - uphold the rights of children and always prioritise their needs - treat all children and young people with respect - promote the wellbeing and safety of children and take all reasonable steps to protect children from abuse - provide adequate supervision of children at all times - understand their legislative responsibility as mandatory reporters to report any allegation of child abuse, neglect or possible risk of harm to management and/or Child Protection authority - understand their legislative responsibility to report any inappropriate action of any other employee that involves children or young people to management as part of the Reportable Conduct Scheme - report any instances of suspected corrupt conduct, mismanagement of government funds or other serious allegation to the Department of Education via their Online contact form.
+For more information visit the Department of Education website: Reporting fraud via a tip-off - follow and comply with the Dealing with Complaints Policy when matters are raised regarding Child Safety and Wellbeing - have a solid understanding of the OSHC Service's policies and procedures, Child Safe Standards and the ECA Code of Ethics.
+If uncertain about the content of any policy or procedure with which they must comply, employees should seek clarification from the nominated supervisor or approved provider. - be courteous and responsive when dealing with colleagues, management, students, visitors, children and families - work collaboratively with colleagues and management, families and members of the community with courtesy, respect and recognise and value diversity - be mindful of their duty of care towards themselves and others - be positive role models for children at all times

-• engage in critical reflection to inform individual and collective decision making and ensure continual improvement, including a review of Child Safe policies and procedures.
+- ensure compliance with a zero tolerance of racism within the Service - report any incidents or bullying, discrimination or harassment, including sexual harassment they have experienced or witnessed - adhere to the Tobacco, Drugs and Alcohol-Free Policy - respect the confidential nature of information gained about each child participating in the program - engage in critical reflection to inform individual and collective decision making and ensure continual improvement, including a review of Child Safe policies and procedures.